Mitsunori Takaboshi: Super Formula

-For 2020, Takaboshi returned to open wheel Formula racing, competed with B-Max Racing race in 2020 Super Formula Championship for one round in the second race of the season.
-He replaces Teppei Natori who raced for 1 round but unable to continue due to medical condition.
-And also he competed in 2020 Super Formula Lights with the same team.
+For 2020, Takaboshi returned to open wheel Formula racing, joining B-Max Racing to race in 2020 Super Formula Championship for one round in the second race of the season.
+He replaced Teppei Natori who raced for one round but unable to continue due to a medical condition.
+He also he competed in 2020 Super Formula Lights with the same team.
 He returned once again in 2021 for Super Formula, but this time he covered up Ryo Hirakawa for Team Impul due to Hirakawa tests Toyota Gazoo Racing Europe's Toyota GR010 Hybrid car.

 Takaboshi made his full season debut in Super Formula in 2025 with Team Impul.

 Super GT

 GT300

 Takaboshi made his debut in 2015 competed in the GT300 class of the Super GT at NDDP Racing, sharing a Nissan GT-R GT3 with Kazuki Hoshino.
 The duo won two races at the Chang International Circuit and Autopolis, and also scored a podium at Fuji.
 They finished fourth in the final standings with 61 points.

 He also drove in three GT300 class races with the Dijon Racing team in a Nissan GT-R GT3, where he shared a car with Takayuki Aoki.
-Tenth place at Motegi was his best result and he was 28th in the championship with 1 point.
+Tenth place at Motegi was his best result and he was 28th in the championship with one point.

-For 2017, he also returned to Super GT with NDDP Racing and again shared a Nissan GT-R GT3 with Kazuki Hoshino for 2017.
+For 2017, Takaboshi also returned to Super GT with NDDP Racing and again shared a Nissan GT-R GT3 with Kazuki Hoshino for 2017.
 With a sixth place at Fuji as his best result, he finished seventeenth in the final standings.

 GT500

-He made his GT500 debut in the race at Suzuka with the MOLA team, sharing a Nissan GT-R with Satoshi Motoyama as a one-time replacement for Katsumasa Chiyo.
+Takaboshi made his GT500 debut in the race at Suzuka with the MOLA team, sharing a Nissan GT-R with Satoshi Motoyama as a one-time replacement for Katsumasa Chiyo.
 They finished the race in third place, making Takaboshi seventeenth in the final standings with 13 points.

 In 2018, Takaboshi only competed in the Super GT, in which he made a permanent switch to the GT500 class to share a Nissan GT-R with João Paulo de Oliveira with the Kondo Racing team.
 Their best results were three sixth places at Okayama, Fuji and the Sportsland SUGO, leaving them with 23 points.
-Stayed with the same team, but he's teamed up with fellow Nissan driver Jann Mardenborough for 2019 & 2020.
+Staying with the same team, he teamed up with fellow Nissan driver Jann Mardenborough for 2019 & 2020.
 For 2021, with Kondo Racing teamed with Daiki Sasaki.